-In Figure 5, we have noticed a decrease in the level of “role” maturity.
+In Figure 5, we have noticed a decrease in the “role” maturity level.
 The more detailed analysis in Figure 7 demonstrates the different trends.

-- Simultaneously, the number of companies with the “in implementation” and “operational” levels has decreased.
+Simultaneously, the number of companies with “in implementation” and “operational” levels has decreased.

 The situation with the “data/outcome” component demonstrates trends similar to the previous components.
 For the three lower levels, the dynamic is positive.
-For the higher levels of maturity, we see the worsening of the situation.
+For the higher levels of maturity, we see the situation worsening.

-The last component of the data management maturity is “tools”.
+The last component of data management maturity is “tools.”

 The component “tools” represent IT systems and applications.
 It also includes required resources, for example, budget.
 The overall situation with “tools” has worsened, as shown in Figure 5.
 In Figure 9, you will see the detailed overview.

-The trends remain similar to the previously analyzed components: some improvements at the lower levels of maturity while worsening at the higher levels.
+The trends remain similar to the previously analyzed components: some improvements at the lower maturity levels while worsening at the higher levels.
 Now we can make conclusions.

 Conclusions about general data management trends

-The comparison of the maturity levels of data management and its components have shown mixed trends:
+The comparison of the maturity levels of data management and its components has shown mixed trends:

 The levels of data management framework and data quality have remained unchanged.
 The situation with information systems architecture and data chains has worsened.
 Only data modeling has shown improvement.